C-FWES/C-FWES/README.md

 ### Good day to you!
--10th grade pre-IB at St. Francis Xavier Secondary School
+-11th grade IB at St. Francis Xavier Secondary School

 -c++, java (script) , and python